 We have a longstanding relationship to deliver a 0 – 19 service (historically health visiting and school nursing) to the children and young people of BwD.

-Our partnership with the mental health and recovery charity Richmond Fellowship covers a range of services: Sparky’s Café at The Harbour which promotes social inclusion, Community Restart which provides opportunities and community connections for individuals to improve their health and wellbeing, a mental health decision unit in Blackpool, and Willow House crisis house in Coppull.
+Our partnership with the mental health and recovery charity Richmond Fellowship also covers a range of services which includes Sparky’s Café at The Harbour which promotes social inclusion and provides opportunities and community connections for individuals to improve their health and wellbeing,

 Partnering for women